csirmaz-lit/Primus-Vittason/notes.md

 ## Why-I

-<a name="9001">9001)</a> Above we establish that under certain conditions
-everyone (everything?) has the Experience, that is, they experience Entrapment, etc., and so **once** they find themselves in the special position of being the I, they will continue to do so, or, rather, will have the experience that they have always been so.

 <a name="9002">9002)</a> This, however, is not a genetic description; it
 does not explain why in the current world, I occupy this position, while